avocadobravado/Project-Portfolio/README.md

 #### [Deep Dish 9](https://github.com/avocadobravado/intro-week04)
 * **Live site:** http://avocadobravado.github.io/intro-week04
 * **Description:** Deep Dish 9 is an application that uses objects and constructors, which allows users to build a pizza of their choice.
-And hey, it's also Star Trek-themed!
+And hey, it's also Star Trek-themed! 🖖
 * **Tools:** CSS, Bootstrap, jQuery, JavaScript

 #### [Piggy's Ping Pong](https://github.com/avocadobravado/intro-week03)
 * **Live site:** http://avocadobravado.github.io/intro-week03
-* **Description:** A "fizz buzz" solution, but in this case the numbers divisible by three, five, and fifteen will be replaced by "ping", "pong" , or "ping pong", respectively.
+* **Description:** A "fizz buzz" solution, but in this case the numbers divisible by three, five, and fifteen will be replaced by "ping", "pong" , and "ping pong", respectively.
 * **Tools:** CSS, Bootstrap, jQuery, JavaScript

 ### CSS